thomasWeise/moptipy/README.md

 ### 4.1.
 Implemented Algorithms

+#### 4.1.1.
+Single-Objective Optimization

 1. [Single Random Sample](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.single_random_sample.SingleRandomSample) creates and evaluates exactly one single random solution.
 2. [Random Sampling](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.random_sampling.RandomSampling) keeps creating random solutions until the computational budget is exhausted.
 3. [Random Walk](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.random_walk.RandomWalk) creates a random solution and then keeps applying the unary search operator and always accepts the result.
 4. Simple [Hill Climber](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.hill_climber.HillClimber) creates a random solution as initial best-so-far solution and then iteratively applies the unary search operator to the best-so-far solution.
 When the result of the unary operator is better, it becomes the new best-so-far solution, otherwise it is discarded.
 5. [Hill Climber with Restarts](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.hill_climber_with_restarts.HillClimberWithRestarts) works exactly like the hill climber, but restarts at a new random solution after a fixed number of unsuccessful moves.
 6. [Random Local Search / (1+1)-EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.rls.RLS) (RLS) works like the hill climber as well, but accepts a new solution if it is *not worse* than the best-so-far solution (instead of requiring it to be strictly *better*, as the hill climber does).
 7. [(mu+lambda)-EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.ea.EA) is a simple population-based metaheuristic that starts with a population of `mu` random solutions.
 In each iteration, it retains only the `mu` best solutions from the population ("best" in terms of the objective value, ties are broken such that newer solutions are preferred).
 It then applies the unary operator and the binary operator to generate `lambda` new solutions and adds them to the population.
 The `(1+1)-EA` with `br=0` probability to use the binary operator is equivalent to RLS.

+#### 4.1.2.
+Multi-Objective Optimization

+1. [Multi-Objective Random Local Search](https://thomasweise.github.io/moptipy/moptipy.algorithms.mo.html#moptipy.algorithms.mo.morls.MORLS) (MORLS) works exactly as RLS, but it accepts a solution if it is not dominated by the current solution.
+2. The [Fast Elitist Non-Dominated Sorting Genetic Algorithm](https://thomasweise.github.io/moptipy/moptipy.algorithms.mo.html#moptipy.algorithms.mo.nsga2.NSGA2) (NSGA-II) is maybe the most population multi-objective evolutionary algorithm.

 ### 4.2.
 Implemented Search Spaces and Operators